Meet the nurse who can harm you then heal you

 Last updated on .From the section Sport Africa

-It is not exactly normal for a nurse to spend her time kicking and punching people, but then Adaeze Efobi is no ordinary medic.
+It is not exactly normal for a nurse to spend her time kicking and punching people - but then Adaeze Efobi is no ordinary medic.

-For the 34-year-old could yet head to the Olympics to represent Nigeria in taekwondo, a sport where she hopes to inspire both on and off the mat.
+The 34-year-old could yet head to the Olympics to represent Nigeria in taekwondo, a sport in which she hopes to inspire both on and off the mat.

-Efobi fell in love with taekwondo while watching on television aged seven, but did not have the opportunity to compete until she was 22.
+Efobi fell in love with taekwondo while watching it on television aged seven, but did not have the opportunity to compete until she was 22.

 ''I told my parents I was interested in taekwondo but back then they believed martial arts were a kind of hooliganism," Efobi told BBC Sport Africa.